 Methods to Maximize Responses

 The USPTO Teacher Institute Surveys are essentially customer satisfaction surveys using an online survey instrument.
 The survey results will only be used internally by the USPTO to determine effectiveness of the Summer Teacher Institute Program and whether any modifications are necessary to increase the effectiveness.
-The results are influential in terms of the Insititute itself, but the survey is not designed or intended to measure the core USPTO functions – the patent examinationtrademark registrationprocess, provision of domestic and global leadership to improve IP policy, protection, and enforcement worldwide – or influence any other agency initiatives.
+The results are influential in terms of the Insititute itself, but the survey is not designed or intended to measure the core USPTO functions – the patent examination,trademark registrationprocess, provision of domestic and global leadership to improve IP policy, protection, and enforcement worldwide – or influence any other agency initiatives.
 There are no unusual problems requiring specialized sampling procedures, thus survey responses are not weighted or imputed to estimate for the entire universe or account for non-response.
 Analysis will be based primarily on response frequencies and simple cross-tabulations.

 Given the limited scope, complexity, and influence of this survey, the USPTO does not utilize extensive follow-up enumeration via outside contractors to boost response rates.
 However, efforts are made within the current survey design to maximize response rates to enhance the reliability of survey results.
 These include: